HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 title: Sustainability
 description: Sustainability chapter of the 2024 Web Almanac covering environmental impacts of web pages, where they come from and how to reduce them
+# TODO: Is mgifford an author or a reviewer?
+He shouldn't be both
 authors: [ldevernay, burakguneli, ines-akrap, AlexDawsonUK, mgifford, timfrick]
 reviewers: [mgifford, lebreRafael]
 editors: [cqueern]